maon-git/last-defense-system/README.md

 It is well known that the so-called Web-Gyotaku, which is a major archive site in Japan, can be blocked by specifying the UA 'Megalodon' or by using meta tags such as 'noarchive'.

+Note: If you want search engines to index your site, but don't want the cache to be saved, 'noarchive' should not be forgotten.
+Other than that, 'noimageindex' is also useful to protect the copyright of your images, and setting 'nopin' for Pinterest is also a good idea.

+Note: Incidentally, it is well known that, although it is not correct in terms of html syntax, at least Google's bot will come and read and properly interpret 'meta robots' no matter where you write them except in the header.
+This is the next best thing for users who use free blog services and cannot touch the header tag.

 However, the situation has changed when it comes to blocking the world's major Wayback Machine (Internet Archive).

 Even now, robots.txt often tries to block UAs such as ia_archiver, ia_archiver-web.archive.org, archive.org_bot, or alexa.